LukaGrdinic/ngx-dynamic-headings-nx/README.md

 4. Test your changes thoroughly.
 5. Push your branch to your forked repository.
 6. Open a pull request, describing the changes and linking any related issues.

+#### Code Development

+To test the code in the dev environment,

+`import { NgxDynamicHeadingsModule } from '@ngx-dynamic-headings';`

+Any changes you apply in lib code must be built previously with

+`npm run build:ngx-dynamic-headings`

 ### Documentation